fritzgyL/kanban-board/backend/README.md

 3. Server is running by default on port 8080

 ## Documentation
-After running the server, API documentation can be seen at the following endpoint: http://localhost:8080/api/#/
+After running the server, API documentation can be seen at the following URL: http://localhost:8080/api/#/